The current members of the Roads Australia Board are:

-Clare is Deputy Secretary, Freight, Strategy and Planning at Transport for NSW, a role she was appointed to in August 2015.
-Prior to this, she was Chief Executive at the Department of Transport in the Northern Territory.
+Clare is Head of Strategy, Planning and Innovation at Infrastructure NSW.
+Prior to this she was Deputy Secretary, Freight, Strategy and Planning at Transport for NSW, a role she was appointed to in August 2015, and before that Chief Executive at the Department of Transport in the Northern Territory.
 She has held senior positions across a number of areas of government, including Chief Executive at the Department of Children and Families in the Northern Territory and in the policy area of the Department of Education and Training in Queensland.

 Board Member - Andrew Head